Collections Services

-You should be cognizant of the time limits imposed by law to collect a debt and retain an attorney early enough so that you can to try to resolve a debt informally first.
-If you are trying to recover a debt, you should contact the Detroit, Grand Rapids, and Traverse City collections attorneys at Neumann Law Group.
-Kelly Neumann has a firm understanding of appropriate collections tactics and how to collect a debt after obtaining a judgment so that you can recover what you are owed.
+If you are trying to recover a debt, you should contact the Detroit, Grand Rapids, and Traverse City debt collections attorneys at Neumann Law Group.
+We have a firm understanding of appropriate collections tactics and how to collect a debt after obtaining a judgment so that you can recover what you are owed, whether you are an individual or represent a business.
 We represent creditors in Petoskey, Warren, Holland, Midland, Muskegon, Saginaw, Wyoming, Kalamazoo, Lansing, Flint, and Ann Arbor, as well as communities throughout the Upper Peninsula.
-Contact us at 800-525-NEUMANN or via our online form for a consultation.
+Contact us at 800-525-6386 or via our online form for a consultation.
 We also can assist people who need an injury attorney or representation in a criminal defense, real estate, family law, estate planning, or mediation matter.
-In addition to Michigan, Neumann Law Group serves clients in California and Massachusetts.
+In addition to Michigan, Neumann Law Group serves clients in California, New York, and Massachusetts.

 Client Reviews